dcSpark/cddl-codegen/README.md

 #### _CDDL_CODEGEN_EXTERN_TYPE_

-While not as a comment, this allows you to compose in hand-written structs into a cddl spec.
+This allows you to compose in hand-written structs into a cddl spec.
 ```cddl
 foo = _CDDL_CODEGEN_EXTERN_TYPE_
 bar = [